 The AI Revolution - Part 1 - A fantastic article about why human-level AI might not be as far away as you think and why we should all be talking about it.

 Game Mechanic Explorer - A collection of concrete examples for various game mechanics, algorithms, and effects.

 PICO-8 - A self-contained game development environment - with code, sprite, level, and music editors - for creating games written in Lua.
 The "cartridges" you make the games in to are very small in size so while at first it seems you are being quite limited in what you can fit in to a game, it's a good challenge.
 Here are some examples.

-Coolors.co - A really neat and useful colour pallete generator for when you can't be bothered to pick your own.
+Coolors.co - A really neat and useful colour pallete generator.

 Learn OpenGL - A good set of easy-to-understand tutorials for anyone wanting to get into 3D graphics programming with OpenGL.
 I would personally recommend reading some more technical material on the side to supplement these tutorials and better understand the technical aspects briefly explained within.